 Under this state of emergency, shelter residents are considered to have the same rights as “licensees.”
 Similar to a licensed plumber or building contractor, they are only allowed on private property at the benevolent will of the shelter provider and ultimately of the government.
 The moment this benevolence ceases, regardless of cause, the shelter resident becomes a trespasser legally removable by force.

 October 21st will mark the one-year anniversary of the illegal eviction of a woman at the Yukon Shelter.
-The woman had refused to let the staff manage her medication, which is a recommended but not compulsory condition for staying at the shelter.
+The woman had refused to let the staff manage her Prednisone, which is a recommended but not compulsory condition for staying at the shelter.
 The woman was served an eviction notice soon after, and protests by other residents and CCAP advocate Wendy Pedersen were met by police force.
 Far from being an exception, this eviction is standard procedure at many shelters, in which the exception has become the norm.

 Amidst an illogical and irrational shelter system, the only consistent logic is the logic of emergency, where residents basic rights and freedoms are indefinitely suspended.
 It comes as no surprise then that all shelters are referred to as “emergency shelters”.